Utility strike risks in the first 20 metres of excavation work

 Cable detection equipment in use on site

-The Four Behaviours That Lead to Strikes
+The 4 Behaviours That Can Cause Cable Strikes

 1. Passive-Only Surveying

-The single most common failure is an operative who scans in Power mode and Radio mode, decides the area is clear, and begins excavation without ever connecting a Genny.
-Passive detection picks up signals that are already present on buried services, but not all services carry detectable passive signals.
-A telecoms duct, a gas main, or a water pipe will often produce no response in passive modes at all.
-Without applying a known signal using a Genny, these services remain invisible.
-This is not a theoretical risk.
-It is the cause of a significant proportion of all utility strikes in the UK.
+The single most common behaviour that can cause a cable strike is an operative who scans in Power mode and Radio mode, decides the area is clear, and begins excavation work without ever connecting a Genny.
+Passive detection picks up signals that are already present on buried utilities, but not all underground utilities carry detectable passive signals.

 2. Inadequate Genny Application

 Some operatives do connect the Genny, but only use Induction mode because it is the quickest and easiest method.
-Induction applies a signal to the general area rather than to a specific service.
-The signal can couple onto adjacent services, producing misleading readings and giving a false sense of security.
-Direct Connection, Clamp, and Capacitance are all more targeted methods that produce significantly more reliable results, but they require more knowledge and take more time.
-If an operative has only been trained to use Induction, they are missing the methods that matter most.
+Induction applies a signal to the general area rather than to a specific utility location.
+The signal can couple onto adjacent utilities, producing misleading readings and giving a false sense of security.

 3. Misreading or Ignoring Signals

 A locator produces numerical readings, graphical displays, and audio tones.
 Interpreting these correctly requires an understanding of signal behaviour, depth estimation limitations, and the difference between a peak and a null response.
-When operatives are not trained to interpret what the locator is telling them, they either miss services entirely or mark them in the wrong position.
-A service that is 30 centimetres from where it was marked is a strike waiting to happen.

-4. Not Consulting Plans
+4. Not Consulting Plans and Documentation

-Utility plans are not perfect.
-They are often out of date, lack positional accuracy, and may not show every service present.
-But they remain a critical starting point.
-An operative who does not consult asset owner plans before scanning is working blind.
-They do not know what to expect, cannot cross-reference their locator readings against known infrastructure, and cannot identify services that should be present but are not producing a response.
-Plans alone do not prevent strikes, but skipping them removes an important safety layer.
+An operative who does not consult asset owner plans before scanning is working blind on site.
+They do not know what lies beneath the ground, cannot cross-reference their locator readings against known infrastructure, and cannot identify utilities that should be present but are not producing a response.
+Plans and documentation alone do not prevent cable strikes, but skipping them removes an important safety layer and makes it harder to report what was found during the survey.

-What Training Does to Address These Failures
+What Training Does to Address These Behaviours

-The purpose of cable avoidance training is not just to show someone how to turn on a locator.
-It is to build the decision-making framework that prevents each of these four failure modes.
-A well-structured course should cover all four locating modes (Power, Radio, Genny, and Avoidance), all Genny signal application methods (Direct Connection, Clamp, Capacitance, Induction, and Nulling Out), signal interpretation and depth estimation, and the role of plans in the survey process.
+A well-structured course should cover all four locating modes (Power, Radio, Genny, and Avoidance), all Genny signal application methods (Direct Connection, Clamp, Capacitance, Induction, and Nulling Out), signal interpretation and depth estimation, and the role of plans and documentation in the survey process.
+This is the type of training that significantly reduces the risk of cable strikes on construction projects.

 Utility avoidance training practical session